Oklahoma’s unique art, symbolism and heritage are interwoven in this one-of-a-kind State Capitol interior restoration.

-The most significant change to the structure during this interior restoration project is the transformation of the lower level into the primary public entrance.
-Visitors now step into an expanded and completely redesigned Capitol museum.
+The most significant change to the structure was the transformation of the lower level into the primary public entrance, where visitors will step into an expanded and completely redesigned Capitol museum.
 The museum includes 18 rotating art exhibition areas, located within designated North, East and Governor’s galleries.
 Each gallery features an element from Oklahoma’s state flag, whose symbols celebrate the high ideals and peace between its Native American and European settlers.
 Exhibit areas will provide a place to showcase works by Oklahoma artists.

 Relocating the main entrance to the lower level also alleviates a major irritant for visitors, as the previous public entrance was small, not easily accessible for people with disabilities, and often created a bottleneck.
 New legislative offices and conference rooms resulted in a more efficient layout for office space and an enhanced functional ability for its employees.
 The restoration repurposed and modernized approximately 650 offices, along with the Oklahoma House and Senate legislative chambers.

 Multiple phases of the project were required, due to the sheer scope and complexity of the restoration, as well as the need to make repairs with minimal disruption for the state employees and elected officials who work inside the building.
 After the initial assessment, our team created a BIM model, which was used throughout the project as a guide for the myriad of fixes that must be accomplished, along with master planning to delineate the complete vision.
 By creating a plan which did not require relocating employees to other buildings, FSB saved the state approximately $7 million in leasing costs.

 As one of Oklahoma’s top tourist attractions, the Capitol Building hosts tens of thousands of visitors each year.
 Now complete, it has become an even more popular destination, as well a source of pride for generations of Oklahomans to come.